pcengines/apu2-documentation/docs/research/Orange_Pi_flasher.md

 ## Installing armbian on Orange Pi

-We need to prepare a SD card with armibian image on it first.
+Prepare a SD card with armbian image on it first.
-Downlaod The image from [here](https://dl.armbian.com/orangepizero/Debian_jessie_dev.7z) and extract it to your SD card.
+Download the image from [here](https://dl.armbian.com/orangepizero/Debian_jessie_dev.7z) and extract it to your SD card.